stefan-loewe/WinBinder/README.md

 What is needed to start building WinBinder applications?
 ========================================================

-You will need PHP plus the WinBinder source code.
+You will need the source code of PHP plus the WinBinder source code.

-What has it been tested on?
+On whcih PHP versions has it been tested on?
   - PHP 5.6
   - PHP 5.5
   - PHP 5.4